-DSRC's Doctoral Internship Program strives to develop health service psychologists committed to enhancing access to healthcare, valuing cultural differences, and advocating on behalf of the patients, families, and communities they serve.
+DSRC's Health Service Psychology Internship Program's Aim is to develop health service psychologists committed to enhancing access to healthcare, valuing cultural differences, and advocating on behalf of the patients, families, and communities they serve.
 The aim of the Desert Sage Resource Center Internship program is to prepare Interns for general practice in clinical psychology as informed individuals by scholarly inquiry with a thorough grounding in psychological theory, assessment, diagnosis, intervention, supervision, consultation, professional values & attitudes, communication and interpersonal skills, and research.
 The Internship program seeks to prepare Interns in the theories and concepts of cultural and individual diversity and in their application to the practice of professional psychology.

-Desert Sage Resource Center's Doctoral Internship Program is grounded in a practitionerscholar model of training and has submitted an application for APPIC membership and is awaiting a decision.
+Desert Sage Resource Center's Health Service Psychology Internship Program is grounded in a practitioner-scholar model of training.
 Our program is designed to provide Interns with clinical opportunities that allow for a comprehensive training experience so that Interns can confidently assume the role of a professional health service psychologist and feel prepared for their post-doctoral placements.
-Each clinical rotation, didactic, and other training requirements are designed to expand the Interns' existing clinical knowledge and experiences.
-The Internship program utilizes multiple sites and services to accomplish this goal and Interns will be provided exposure to diverse clinical cases, ages and cultural issues.
+Each direct clinical experience, didactic, and other training requirements are designed to expand the Interns' existing clinical knowledge and experiences.
+The Internship program utilizes clinic and community-based sites and services to accomplish this goal and Interns will be provided exposure to diverse clinical cases, ages and cultural issues.
 Interns will be prepared to work from an integrated theoretical approach.
 It is expected that each Intern will achieve increasing levels of skill mastery, responsibility, and autonomy as the year progresses.
-The Internship year is seen as the culmination of the student's opportunities to practice the art of psychology, based on a sound scientific knowledge base.
+The Internship year is seen as the culmination of the Intern's opportunities to practice the art of psychology, based on a sound scientific knowledge base.
 All Interns are encouraged to embrace the clinical training year and to take on as many challenges and unique training experiences as their time allows.
-It is expected that upon completion of the program, Interns will have satisfied all of the Internship requirements for state licensure as a psychologist and will be prepared to enter post-doctoral fellowship program in clinical psychology.
+It is expected that upon completion of the program, Interns will have satisfied all the Internship requirements for state licensure as a psychologist and will be well prepared to enter a post-doctoral fellowship program in health service psychology.

-Goals and Objectives of the Doctoral Internship Training Program
+Goals and Objectives of the

+Health Service Psychology Internship Training Program

-Desert Sage Resource Center's Internship Program is a doctoral training program that is designed to provide a variety of educational and clinical experiences to prepare Interns as generalist practitioners in the field of professional psychology.
+Desert Sage Resource Center's Internship Program is a health service psychology training program that is designed to provide a variety of educational and clinical experiences to prepare Interns as generalist practitioners in the field of professional psychology.